fbertran/formalisms/README.md

 automaton [refines] [#automaton [refines]+1] = require "cosy.formalism.graph.labeled.edges"
 ```

-The `list [#list+1]` idiom is frequently used in Lua to add an element at the end
+The `list [#list+1]` idiom is frequently used in Lua to add an element at the
-of a list.
+end of a list.
+Arrays start at position 1 in Lua.
+Their size is given by the
+`#` operator, and computed by finding the first natural key with no value.
+It takes into account the layers and `refines` to compute this number.

 In an automaton, vertices are called "states", and edges are called
 "transitions".
-The `graph` stored its vertices in a container named `vertices`,
+The `graph` stores its vertices in a container named `vertices`,
 and its edges in a container named `edges`, both stored within the graph.
+This naming difference is important as an automaton can also be manipulated
+as a graph.
+Thus, we have to make sure that notions _and data_ of the automaton
+formalisms and models are mapped to notions of the graph formalism.

+The layers approach provides a simple and useful way of doing such mappings.
-We create two new containers with names adapted to automata, and link them
+We juste have to create two new containers with names adapted to automata
-to the corresponding graph containers:
+theory, and change the `graph` containers to refine `automaton` ones.

 ```lua
 automaton.vertices [refines] [#automaton.vertices [refines] + 1] = _.states
 automaton.edges    [refines] [#automaton.edges    [refines] + 1] = _.transitions
 ```

+Updating `graph` does not really impact it: in fact we update the `graph`
+data within the `automaton` layer!
+This also means that if `graph` is used in
+several parts of our formalism, other uses will not be affected.

-We could also have written the alias below.
-However, it is not the preferred
+We could also have created a more traditional alias as below.
+However, it is not the preferred solution, because its lacks extensibility.
-solution.
-The first one creates new containers for states and transitions,
+The "cosy way" creates new containers for states and transitions, that can
-and defines the graph containers to refine them, and thus to see their contents.
-The second solution simply creates aliases.
-It is less extensible for Formalisms
-and models that will refine our `automaton`.
+themselves be specialized, whereas the "below way" does not allow specialization
+at all.

 ```lua
 automaton.states      = _.vertices